Organic Architecture · Est. 2010 · Los Angeles, CA

 What Makes a Building Iconic

-I've thought about this a lot over the years, and I keep coming back to the same idea: a truly successful building eventually stops being a building.
-It becomes part of the identity of a place — something so embedded in how people picture that place that removing it would feel like an act of violence against the landscape itself.
+I keep coming back to the same idea.
+A truly successful building eventually stops being a building.
+It becomes part of the identity of a place, so embedded in how people picture that place that removing it would feel like an act of violence against the landscape.

-The Avalon Casino has achieved that.
-You cannot imagine Catalina Island without it.
-It organizes the bay.
-It gives arriving visitors their first impression and their lasting memory.
-It is the image that appears on every postcard, every photograph, every mental picture anyone holds of the island.
-That kind of inseparability between a building and its place is not automatic, and it is not accidental.
-It is the result of scale, material, siting, and form all working together at the highest level.
+The Casino has done that.
+You cannot picture Catalina without it.
+It organizes the bay, it gives every arriving visitor their first impression and their last memory, and it is the image on every postcard anyone has ever sent from Avalon.
+That inseparability is not automatic and it is not luck.
+It is scale, siting, material and form working together, and underneath all four of them is a section that solved a hard problem cleanly.

-By that measure, the Casino is not just a successful building.
-It is a great one.
+By any measure I know how to apply, the Casino is not merely a successful building.
+It is a great one, and it is great for reasons you can draw.

 Comments